qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

-The end result of all this is an, albeit simple, desktop application for viewing images.
+The end result of all this is a functional, albeit simple, desktop application for viewing images.

 ## Moving to Mobile

-There are a number of differences in how a user interface is expected to look an behave on a mobile device compared to a desktop application.
+There are a number of differences in how a user interface is expected to look and behave on a mobile device compared to a desktop application.
 The biggest difference for our application is how the actions are accessed.
 Instead of a menu bar and a tool bar, we will use a drawer from which the user can pick the actions.
-The drawer can swiped in from the side, but we also offer a hamburger button in the header.
+The drawer can be swiped in from the side, but we also offer a hamburger button in the header.
 The resulting application with the drawer open can be seen below.

 ![](./assets/viewer-mobile-drawer.png)